F3 Analysis of Patent Portfolios: A Solution for Strategic Optimization – Webinar

 Considering this, we learned that it is having a high economic value.

-And, now, why this particular case is also having a high infringement scope?
+Why this particular case had a high infringement scope?

 For this, I would take you through the claim; what was the claim and how we felt that this particular case is the fundamental case.